br4chu/docker-compose-maven-plugin/README.md

 ## Integration tests (start & stop goals)

 You can use "start" and "stop" goals as an alternative to standard "up & down" flow.
 Some projects may configure integration tests to be only run on certain dedicated machines where constantly creating and destroying containers may be too time-consuming.
-In such cases it may better to leave certain services up between Maven builds and only restart services that require it.
+In such cases it may be better to leave certain services up between Maven builds and only restart services that require it.
 You can also mix "start" and "stop" goals with "up" and "down" goals for more complex build flows by leveraging Maven's profiles and multiple executions.

 Below is an example configuration which starts and stops `postgresql` and `rabbitmq` services.
 It also assumes that compose file is located in your project's